Brain Matters: 6 Ways to Boost Brain Health for World Brain Day

 2. Get accountability from others: Research has shown that people who have someone to hold them accountable for their actions are more likely to stick to their resolutions.
 You might enlist a friend or coach to check in with you regularly or join a support group where you can share your progress and get feedback.

-3. Make the behavior automatic: As mentioned earlier, habits are formed through repetition.
+3. Make the behaviour automatic: As mentioned earlier, habits are formed through repetition.
 By performing a behavior repeatedly, it becomes easier to do automatically.
 To make your resolution a habit, try to incorporate it into your daily routine.

 4. Use positive self-talk: Instead of focusing on the negative aspects of your resolution, try to focus on the positive benefits.
 For example, instead of saying “I can’t eat junk food,” try saying “I choose to eat healthy foods because they make me feel energised and strong.”
 This positive self-talk can help to motivate you to stick to your resolution.